1 Principles topenlarge

 Choice of approach

-For Y- or T-shaped patterns in the frontal plane, a straight dorsal approach
+For Y- or T-shaped patterns in the frontal plane, a straight dorsal approach is preferred.

 For a Y- or T-shaped fracture pattern in the sagittal plane, the radiopalmar approach is the preferred choice.